 Rubber Wire Insulations

 TPR Insulation (Thermoplastic Rubber)

-Having strong chemical resistance, Neoprene is typically used for Military, Mining, Power and Oil industries.
+Having strong chemical resistance, Neoprene is typically used in Military, Mining, Power, and Oil industries.
 Neoprene is a strong choice for more difficult harsh applications, as its electrical conductivity does not compare well to other more conductive commercial application alternatives.